Herts Compassion - Mindfulness Meditation

 The word that Mindfulness was mistranslated from is Sati (Pali) and Smriti (Sanskrit).
 Pali is an ancient Indian language the spoken words of Gotama (Buddha) were recorded in.
 Many of the mindfulness meditation courses around today were conceived via the misinterpretation of the Pali word Satipatthana; the title of a sermon given by Gotama during his era.

-Sati or Smriti means: to recollect, to recall, or in this case, to remember who and what we really are.
-And that there are better places for our Spirit's to abide.
+why we are here, and where we came from.
 Satipatthana correctly translates as, The Establishment of Anamneses, meaning to recollect prior states.
 Blesses is He Who Is - before everything comes into being.
 [42.40 Christ Sutras]

 What arises at one moment in time must cease to be in another, causing us a great deal of suffering.